Lakshay-Bansal/Attendance-Management-and-Monitoring-System/README.md

 # Attendance-Management-and-Monitoring-System

-Marks the attendance of system based on the Face recognition technique.
+Marks the attendance of students based on the Face recognition technique.